makerbase-mks/MKS-TOOL/README.md

 1. Two ways:
  - Download the released installation file from [https://github.com/makerbase-mks/MKS-TOOL/releases](https://github.com/makerbase-mks/MKS-TOOL/releases) and then install it.(only supports Windows OS)
  - Directly run the "mainFrame.py" with Python.
 This requires you to install Python2.7.x, and you must have some experience using Python, because you need to install some libraries halfway.
-2. Open the tool, choose the type of board+lcd and languagy and continue.
+2. Open the tool, choose the type of board+lcd and language and continue.

 ![](https://github.com/makerbase-mks/MKS-TOOL/blob/master/Images/choose.png)